SamuelLAN/jdPigRecognition/classify/readme.md

 >
 > <strong>Advantages</strong>：The extensibility.
 When adding new categories, it is not necessary to retrain all the data.
 It only needs to train a new network for the new category, which is fast and convenient.
 >
-> <strong>Fatal Disadvantages</strong>：尽管单个网络的准确率能高达 90+%，但当需要整合 30 个网络时，能保证不出错的概率就变成 0.9 ^ 30 = 0.0424 ，这是一个非常小的数字，意味着当综合考虑时，总会有一些网络会出错出现干扰，导致准确率无法提升
+> <strong>Fatal Disadvantages</strong>：Although the accuracy of a single network can be as high as 90+%, when integrating the 30 networks, the probability of no error becomes 0.9 ^ 30 = 0.0424, which is a very small number.
+It means there always would be some networks which made mistakes and influence the whole, leading to the inability to improve the accuracy.
 >
-> 由于该模型存在致命缺点，这里就不展示它的结构图了，准确率只有 60% 多
+> Due to the fatal shortcomings and the complexity of this model, its structure diagram would not be shown here.
+And the accuracy of this model is only approximately 60%.
 >
-> 其中 30 个网络的准确率以及 log_loss
+> The accuracy of the 30 networks and their log_loss:
 >
 > <img src="../tmp/classify_bi_vgg_result_1.png" alt="bi_vgg16的运行结果图" height="700" width="660">
 >